-All foreign students seeking admission to Rust College must meet the following requirements:
+All international students seeking admission to Rust College must meet the following requirements:

-- 1. Application for Admission and Financial Aid: This form is to be completed and returned to the Office of Enrollment Services with a \$10.00 (US dollars) non-refundable application processing fee. - 2.
-Rust College Medical Form: this form must be completed by your family physician (certified) and returned it to the Office of Enrollment Services. - 3.
+- 1. Application for Admission: This form is to be completed and returned to the Office of Enrollment Services with a \$10.00 (US dollars) non-refundable application processing fee. - 2.
+Rust College Medical Form: this form must be completed by your family physician (certified) and returned to the Office of Enrollment Services. - 3.
 Recommendation Form: this form must be completed by the head of your secondary school.
 It should be mailed directly to the Office of Enrollment Services by the person completing the form. - 4.
 The following credentials must be on file before the admission's process is complete: - a.
 High School transcript and Secondary Leaving certificate (notarized). - b.
 Evidence of adequate financial backing, such as a notarized Affidavit of Support. - c.
 Upon enrollment, international students must deposit the first semester's cost (tuition, room and board) with the college. - d.
+Students who are not from countries where English is the official language, must submit application of recent test of English as foreign language (TOEFL of 540 or above); or two (2) notarized letters attesting to English Proficiency by school administration, teacher, counselor or religious leader. - e.
 Room Reservation Form and \$50.00 fee.
 Rust College is a residential campus.
 Students who live outside of a 50-mile radius are required to live on campus.
-Students may appeal to the Dean of Students for a wavier of this requirement at (662) 252-8000, extension 4075 or 4077.
+Students may appeal to the Vice President for Student Engagement for a wavier of this requirement at (662) 252-8000, extension 4075 or 4077.